microsoft/FluidFramework/packages/dds/tree/docs/storage/compatibility.md

 SharedTreeCore summarizes each of its indexes in its own summary tree.

-A sample summary which is partially beatified is shown below, taken from a test involving summarization:
+A sample summary which is partially beautified is shown below, taken from a test involving summarization:

 ```json
 {